MichaelMontei/Parallax-game/README.md

 ## Where to start?
 In the beginning of this assigment I wasn't sure how to start, until I found something called a Canvas.
 After some more research about the setup of a canvas and after some playful time in the weekend with Phaser, I realized I could setup this fairly easy.
 So I started to upload all the images I needed, setup the HTML + the canvas and voila!
-Mission was born.
+Mission was born...

 ### Html Part
 ```html